CONTROL POINTS & REVIEWS

 • Periodically tested

-This prevents drift, unmanaged discretion, and silent risk accumulation.
+This prevents drift, unmanaged discretion, and the accumulation of silent risk.

 PURPOSE

-The purpose of Control Points and Reviews is to transform standards from documented intent into governed systems.
+The purpose of Control Points & Reviews is to transform standards from documented intent into enforced systems.

 Specifically, this component is designed to: